- Booster Gold

 Page 15, panel 3

 HIS STORY: Dr. Tsuris is a member of the Metropolis University Time Institute.
-At some other point in the chronology/quantum existence of the Legion of Super-Heroes, the Chronarch of the Time Institute (Circadia Senius) will send Brainiac 5 back in time to discover why Booster Gold has his Flight Ring and force field belt (as seen in Booster Gold, Volume 1, #8).
+At some other point in the chronology/quantum existence of the Legion of Super-Heroes, the Chronarch of the Time Institute (Circadia Senius) will send Brainiac 5 back in time to discover why Booster Gold has his Flight Ring and force field belt (as seen in the previously mentioned Booster Gold, Volume 1, #8).
 This is Booster's first visit to the Time Institute.

 Page 17, panel 2